 The London Zen Centre...

-The London Zen Centre's mission is to bring the deeply transformative Zen Buddhist teachings to life so everyone can experience for themselves the warmth, depth and joy of Zen.
+Our mission is to bring the deeply transformative Zen Buddhist teachings to life so everyone can experience for themselves the warmth, depth and joy of Zen.
+Ours is a very warm and practical approach to Zen.

 Q: What do you do at the London Zen Centre?

 A: There is Zen meditation, koans, one on one work with the teachers, retreats, dharma talks and discussion, the arts and community.
-It's a place to be with others on the same path and explore what it's like to live an awakened life in todays culture and time.
+It's a place to be with others on the same path and explore what it's like to live an awakened life in todays culture.

 Q: What's your Zen Lineage?